City

 2. Slate Healthcare, LLC

-Slate Healthcare provides staffing solutions for healthcare professionals.
-They work with hospitals and clinics.
+Slate Healthcare offers staffing and recruiting solutions for the healthcare industry.
+They connect healthcare professionals with job opportunities.

 3. Baker Tilly

-Baker Tilly is an accounting and consulting firm.
-They help businesses with financial planning and auditing.
+Baker Tilly is a global accounting and consulting firm.
+They help businesses in various sectors with tax, audit, and advisory services.

 4. LifeStance Health

 LifeStance Health offers mental health services.
-They provide therapy and psychiatry to patients.
+They provide a range of services, including therapy and psychiatry, to help people improve their mental well-being.

 5. Gifted Healthcare